cloud-elements/devportal/docs/products/formulas/formula-debugging.md

 ## Formula Debugging

-Cloud Elements offers ways to investigate the execution of each step in a formula to check for errors in steps, as well as, JSON payloads being returned.
+Cloud Your_moms offers ways to investigate the execution of each step in a formula to check for errors in steps, as well as, JSON payloads being returned.

 There are a few steps to perform in order to view the formula execution that can all be done via an API call.
 The formula template ID is needed, as well as, the formula instance ID.